 While it’s relatively easy to split an atom to produce energy, fusing hydrogen nuclei is a couple of orders of magnitude more challenging.
 To replicate the fusion process at the core of the sun, we have to reach a temperature of at least 100 million degrees Celsius.
 That’s a lot more than observed in nature — about six times hotter than the sun’s core — since we don’t have the intense pressure created by the gravity of the sun’s interior.

 That’s not to say that we haven’t achieved fusion yet.
-It’s just that all experiments to date put more energy in enabling the required temperature and pressure to trigger significant fusion reactions than the energy generated by these reactions.
+Scientists are currently pursuing nuclear fusion using new technologies like magnetic confinement and laser-based inertial confinement.
+It’s just that all experiments to date put more energy into enabling the required temperature and pressure to trigger significant fusion reactions than the energy generated by these reactions.

-Promising new technologies like magnetic confinement and laser-based inertial confinement could one day surprise all of us with a breakthrough moment.
-One of the most important projects in the field is the International Thermonuclear Experimental Reactor (ITER) joint fusion experiment in France which is still being built.
+But the LLNL experiment is just one of over 30 different fusion energy projects currently underway across the world.
+One of the most important projects in the field is the International Thermonuclear Experimental Reactor (ITER) joint fusion experiment in France which uses magnets rather than lasers to confine hydrogen fuel.
 Its doughnut-shaped fusion machine called tokamak is expected to start fusing atoms in 2025.

 It seems like we’re still decades away from seeing an efficient fusion reactor.
-When we do get our own sun in a jar, though, be ready embrace the unexpected for nothing will be the same again.
+When we do get our own sun in a jar, though, be ready to embrace the unexpected.
+Nothing will be the same again.